lvyuemeng/Nexus-Blog/CONTRIBUTION.md

 This is suitable for a *isolated* repo with hugo initialization.

-- You should have a isolated repo contains all your notes, then use `hugo mod init <your remote repo>` to initialize hugo module.
+- You should have a isolated repo contains all your notes, use `hugo mod init <your remote repo>` to initialize hugo module.
+- Upload your local repo in the remote repo like `github`.
 - (Optional) create a default template for header by placing below code in `/archetypes/default.md`:

 ```yaml